The Rocky Horror Show: France, Germany and Spain

-Frank-N-Furter was played by the American guest star Decoven C. Washington, who thus became the first black man to embody the main antagonist.
-The cast also featured Rotraut Rieger as Janet Weiss, Detlev Greisner as Brad Majors, Fritz Brieserheister as Riff-Raff, Jutta Bryde as Magenta, Sue Hürzeler as Columbia, Yoyo Petit as Eddie, Manfried Hilbig as Dr. Scott, Till Krabbe as Rocky Horror, Siegfried Wittig as Narrator, and Helmut Fülberth as Usherette.

-The second was a production imported from England by producer Cameron Mackintosh, which ran briefly in October/November.
-The show was supposed to have an extensive run, but a lack of co-operation from the German producers saw Mackintosh pull the show after only a few weeks.
-Mackintosh's production primarily featured a cast of English actors, which included Jeff Shankley as Frank-N-Furter, Philip Bretherton as Brad, Perry Bedden (a cast member from the film adaptation of Rocky Horror) as Riff-Raff, Trevor Byfield as Eddie/Dr. Scott, and Nicholas Courtney as The Narrator.
+Walter Bockmayer directed the first German production in Essen, opening on 20 January 1980 at the Grillo-Theater, set in a sterile hospital and featuring time travel.
+Decoven C. Washington was the first black actor to star as Frank.
+The cast featured Rotraut Rieger as Janet, Detlev Greisner as Brad, Fritz Brieserheister as Riff-Raff, Jutta Bryde as Magenta, Sue Hürzeler as Columbia, Yoyo Petit as Eddie, Manfried Hilbig as Dr. Scott, Till Krabbe as Rocky, Siegfried Wittig as Narrator, and Helmut Fülberth as Usherette.
+The same year a production was imported from England by Cameron Mackintosh, which ran in October/November.
+Jeff Shankley was Frank-N-Furter, with Philip Bretherton as Brad, Perry Bedden as Riff-Raff, Trevor Byfield as Eddie/Dr. Scott, and Nicholas Courtney as The Narrator.